That is true. Yet what are we readers supposed to do with Romans 7:1-6?

 KENNETH RANDOLPH TAYLOR

-THE FEAST OF SAINT MECHTILD OF MAGDEBURG, ROMAN CATHOLIC MYSTIC
+THE FEAST OF SAINT COLUMBAN, ROMAN CATHOLIC ABBOT

 The readings for these three days tell of faithfulness to God, of faithlessness, and of vindication.
 Along the way we read of two different Sauls.